Target level of study

 42h

 The aim of this module is to enable students to compare experimental reality with their theoretical knowledge.
-Particular attention is paid to writing up results and presenting them orally.
-Work is organized in eight-hour sessions, for which students choose a theme.
-They record their results and analyses in an experimental notebook modelled on the protocols used in laboratories.
-At the end of the semester, students choose a theme, which they develop in the form of a final report that they present orally.
+Particular attention is paid to writing up results and presenting them in the form of oral presentations.
+The work is organized into eight-hour sessions for which a topic is chosen by the students.
+They record their results and analyses in a laboratory notebook based on the protocols used in laboratories.
+At the end of the semester, students choose a topic, which they develop in the form of a final report that they defend orally.
 This course prepares students for the internships they will undertake during their studies.

-Examples of experiments available: optical spectroscopy (IR, Visible), gamma spectroscopy, X-ray spectroscopy, acoustic spectroscopy; low-temperature photoluminescence; near-field spectroscopy (AFM, STM); electron microscopy...
+Examples of experiments available: optical spectroscopy (IR, visible), gamma, X-ray, acoustic; low-temperature photoluminescence; near-field spectroscopy (AFM, STM); electron microscopy...

-The range of experiments on offer covers the areas of physics taught in the different Physics courses.
-Students are encouraged to choose the experiments that best match their interests.
-A major effort is made to integrate new data acquisition technologies and the use of computer tools to compare experiment and theory.
+The range of experiments on offer covers the areas of physics taught in the various physics courses.
+Students must choose from among the different experiments those that seem most relevant to their interests.
+A significant effort has been made to integrate new data acquisition technologies and the use of computer tools in order to compare experiment and theory.

 ECTS